 You’ll want to let your partner know, of course.
 You may want to call a friend.
 But as for everyone else who thinks they need to know your business, hold off.
 You need time to process this news and make sense of it yourself.
 You need to gain some strength before you try to explain the unexplainable to anybody else.

 Be gentle with yourselves.
 Eat your weight in Blue Bunny ice cream, if it makes you feel better.
 Close the empty nursery door for awhile if you need to.
 Stay off of social media for the time being.
 Resist the urge to lash out at whoever just broke your heart.
-Journal your feelings, if that helps, or punch some sofa cushions, or paint up a storm or go for a run.
+Journal your feelings, if that helps, or pound some sofa cushions, or paint up a storm or go for a run.
 (Remember: this too shall pass.)

 We know it’s human nature to want explanations, but there’s nothing you can ask and nothing they’ll say that can heal what hurts right now.
 If you need to vent, call your adoption professional.
 (We don’t enjoy this part of the job, of course.
 But it’s not our first rodeo and we do know how to listen.)